High-Achieving Charter Chain to Start Private Schools

-While tuition at the BASIS Independent schools will run about three times higher than at their charters, spokesman Phil Handler pointed out they significantly undercut prices at the elite private schools against whom they hope to compete.
-High-end K-12 tuition runs $40,000 or more.
+Although tuition at the BASIS Independent schools will run about three times higher than at the organization’s charters, spokesman Phil Handler says they significantly undercut prices at the elite private schools against whom they hope to compete.
+High-end K-12 tuition in many places runs to $40,000 or more.

-“The BASIS curriculum is the same, but it costs more to implement that academic program in high-cost metro areas than it does in Arizona—teacher salaries are more, building maintenance is more, everything is more,” Handler said.
+“The BASIS curriculum is the same, but it costs more to implement that academic program in high-cost metro areas than it does in Arizona—teacher salaries are more, building maintenance is more, everything is more [expensive],” Handler said.

-The private schools will have larger, more elaborate buildings and more amenities, such as “sports facilities, a theater with an orchestra pit, stadium seating, practice rooms,” he said.
+The private schools will have larger, more elaborate buildings and more amenities than the company’s charter schoolss, such as “sports facilities, a theater with an orchestra pit, stadium seating, practice rooms,” he said.

 Teachers at the Top

-A passion for subject-matter is crucial to BASIS teachers, Reford said.
+A passion for subject matter is crucial for BASIS teachers, Reford said.

-“BASIS was founded by two economists who expect a lot out of their students and value human capital,” according to Bedrick.
+“BASIS was founded by two economists who expect a lot out of their students and value human capital,” Bedrick said.
 “They are willing to seek out the best and demand the best from the top people who are well-acquainted with subject matter in the field that they’re teaching, not only that they have a degree in teaching. ”